FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Working With A Private Trainer

 If you prefer to work one-on-one with your dog and a professional trainer, hire a private trainer.
 Most private dog trainers charge around $50 per session.
 You may make arrangements with a trainer from one of the pet stores for a lower rate if you commit to a specific number of sessions.
 Some private trainers will work with you and your dog at a pet store.
 However, a lot of private trainers will come to a client’s home.
 Some dog owners prefer training to take place in an environment with fewer distractions.
 If you choose to work with a popular trainer that has an excellent reputation, you may pay more for their classes.
-Private dog training is a perfect option for pups that focus better in quiet surroundings.
+Private training sessions are the perfect option for pups that focus better in quiet surroundings.

 Special Training For Service Dogs